Leadership & Artistic Staff

 Nicolette Minella, Social Media Coordinator

-Mr. Berry has appeared several times as a Music Director at the International Gilbert & Sullivan Festival in Harrogate, England.
-Each performance has garnered awards including SavoyNet’s 2019 Princess Ida (best musical direction and best chorus), Blue Hill Troupe’s 2015 Patience (overall first place, best animated chorus), and SavoyNet’s 2014 Thespis (second place, best concerted item).
-Previously, he was the Concert Music Director and Chorus Master for the Blue Hill Troupe, a New York City based theatre troupe presenting high quality theatre performances while raising money for New York City charities.
+Mr. Berry has an extensive history of performance and leadership in the arts.
+Ensembles under his direction have performed at prominent venues such as the Chautauqua Institute and Carnegie Hall and have been invited to perform at ACDA state conferences.
+Internationally, he has appeared multiple times as a Music Director at the International Gilbert & Sullivan Festival in Harrogate, England, where his productions have earned several awards, including SavoyNet’s 2019 Princess Ida (best musical direction and best chorus), Blue Hill Troupe’s 2015 Patience (overall first place, best animated chorus), and SavoyNet’s 2014 Thespis (second place, best concerted item).

 Alice Marques is a graduate of the Crane School of Music at SUNY Potsdam, where she earned a bachelor of music in piano performance and music education.
 While at Potsdam, she studied conducting with Brock McElheran, piano with James Ball and Marion Carter, and was active in the Crane Opera Guild.
 She received a master of arts and a master of education from Teachers College, Columbia University, and completed post-graduate coursework at New York University.
 She is recently retired from the Commack School District, where she was a choral director.
 She is the former Principal Accompanist for the Long Island Children’s Choir, and a frequent accompanist at both SCMEA and NMEA festivals, as well as for various performances in schools throughout Nassau and Suffolk Counties.